Poetry

 Reflection #2 She sings to me, where no one hears, a serenade discrete, the dancing girl my heart holds dear, though never do I see.
 Her leavings strewn about and round my life, long in her wake, the vestiges in light abound as shadows in refrain.
 I await the sign each passing day, her loathing has all gone, to memory, may her troubles fade as night ere coming dawn.

 Reflection #3 The two of us, a tired pair, misfortune and misdeeds to bear, resigned to fight, the cause forgot, no compromise or compact sought.
-A choice you give to save but one between us two, or else save none, might calm in all this darkness find an ending of a lighter kind.
+A choice you give to save but one between us two, or else save none, might empathy in darkness find an ending of a lighter kind.
 Should anger for compassion speak and choose the punishment you seek, may brighter days in darkness shine to recompense my poor design.
 If ever should we meet again before we reach that bitter end, consider once this weary mind and twice the trials of its time.

 Reflection #4 The cackle cometh, sure as sun, to seal my woeful fate, a parting song, your battle won, reflection left too late.
 Ill-fated from the day we met, our stars all out of line, betrayed to wander, sleepless lest our dreams all wilt and die.
 If I must go so you may stay, a shadow from your shine, alight the new world you have made and lose my name to time.